Aye Mere Humsafar

 Aye Mere Humsafar is an Indian television drama series on Dangal TV produced under Shashi Sumeet Productions.
-The series starred Tina Ann Philip and Namish Taneja.
+The series starred Tina Philip and Namish Taneja.
 It premiered on 31 August 2020 to 6 March 2021.

 Plot

 Payal and Vidhi are two sisters living with their mother, Surajmukhi.
 Payal wants to become an actor while Vidhi, who has a disabled leg, wants to become an IAS officer.
 Ved, the son of Pratibha Devi, falls in love with Payal because of her outer beauty.
 But Pratibha Devi chooses Vidhi for his son's bride because of her inner beauty and simplicity.
 As confusion occurs, Ved thinks that his marriage is arranged with Payal, but actually it is with Vidhi.
 Divya, who knows all of this, does not tell anyone and plans that after the planned marriage falls apart, she will let her sister marry Ved.
 Imarti wants her sister to take that place.

 After discovering the truth, Ved tells his mother which Vidhi then learns about.
 She tells her mother she refuses to marry Ved, neither telling the truth.
 But Divya tells her family.
 Surajmukhi is left heartbroken.
 But then Pratibha agrees that Ved and Payal will marry but still likes Vidhi.
 Surajmukhi also agrees to this.
 So marriage rituals begin.
 But Imarti hires a person to set up fake rehearsals for Payal to act in and Payal is happy.
 But she misses all the marriage rituals.

 Instead of breaking up the marriage between Ved and Payal, Vidhi helps them, without knowing about the acting.
 But at the Haldi ceremony, Payal gives up her wish to become an actor and accepts that she will marry Ved.
 But on the day of the marriage, Payal leaves the Mandap and runs away to become an actor, leaving a note in the Mandap.
 Imarti humiliates Surajmukhi and Vidhi.
 They both leave the Kothari mansion.
 Then Imarti fills the ears of Pratibha and acted like that she is tensed for Ved.
 But then Surajmukhi locks herself up in a room and wants to burn herself.
 But Pratibha Devi promises her that she will marry Ved to Vidhi.
 Then, Ved and Vidhi had to marry each other for their family's respect in the society.